-Best for: Museums, Culture & History
+Best for: Museums, culture and history

 Penzance is tucked away in the heart of Mounts Bay and is the most westerly town in all of Cornwall.
-In this coastal beauty of narrow streets you’ll find historic castles, museums and World Heritage Sites, making it the the perfect town for history-buffs.
+In this coastal beauty of narrow streets you’ll find historic castles, museums and World Heritage Sites, making it the perfect town for history-buffs.

-Best for: Surfing & Outdoor Activities
+Best for: Surfing and family fun

 Being a traditional fishing village on the north coast means that you can get some of the freshest fish in chips in the country here.
 Plus, you can finish the day off with freshly-made ice cream on the epic Fistral beach.

-Enjoy fabulous coastal walks, including the famous South West Coast Path, and you will see why so many have been inspired to depict St Ives in their artwork.
+Head out to enjoy the nearby coastal walks, including the famous South West Coast Path, and you will see why so many have been inspired to depict St Ives in their artwork.

-Best for: Shopping & Sightseeing
+Best for: Shopping and sightseeing

 Truro is the only city in Cornwall and is the county’s main shopping hub so make sure you seek out the traditional, independent shops hidden away in the backstreets.

 Luckily, today the town is more tranquil than its tumultuous past but the relics remain, leaving several amazing attractions worth visiting.
-The most famous attraction is the old Bodmin jail, which has been described as one of the most haunted places in the whole of the UK.
+The most famous attraction is the old Bodmin Jail, which has been described as one of the most haunted places in the whole of the UK.